Conscious Token (CONSCIOUS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Conscious Token Historical Price

-According to the latest data gathered on Conscious Token live price page, the current price of Conscious Token is 0.116505USD.
-The circulating supply of Conscious Token(CONSCIOUS) is 1.00B CONSCIOUS , giving it a market capitalization of $116.51M.
+According to the latest data gathered on Conscious Token live price page, the current price of Conscious Token is 0.125617USD.
+The circulating supply of Conscious Token(CONSCIOUS) is 1.00B CONSCIOUS , giving it a market capitalization of $126.25M.

 - 30 Days0.00%$ --$ 0.140241$ 0.065035